PropTech

 As real estate continues to evolve, PropTech will play a central role in addressing emerging global challenges:

-- Tokenization & Web3: Facilitating fractional ownership and blockchain-based transactions.
+• Tokenization and Web3: Facilitating fractional ownership and blockchain-based transactions.